 The following guidelines are intended for authors creating manuscripts and page proofs in LaTeX.
+(Some LaTeX books are typeset by the MIT Press; these instructions are for authors who are responsible for composing final typeset pages.
+Check with your acquisitions editor if you have any questions about your responsibilities for composing your book.)
 To achieve the schedule, quality, and price that are optimal for your project, please follow these instructions carefully.
 Once your book has been accepted for publication, your manuscript editor will be your main contact for the remainder of the publishing process and will provide you with a schedule so you will know when you will need to be available for reviewing the editing, reading proof, and creating your index.
 It is essential that you meet deadlines.
 If you will not be available at the scheduled times, please notify your manuscript editor as soon as you receive the schedule.
 If you have questions about any of these instructions, do not hesitate to contact your acquisitions editor or acquisitions assistant for help.

 When your manuscript has been turned over to the editorial department, it is assigned to a manuscript editor.
 This is the person to whom you should address all questions pertaining to the content of the manuscript.
 You are also responsible for reviewing the edited manuscript, answering all queries, and ensuring that the text is accurate and ready for the typesetter.
 We strongly encourage our authors and contributors to make changes during copyedit review only; once the text is typeset, we must limit corrections to typos and other egregious errors.
-Refer to the schedule provided by your manuscript editor for the deadline for returning the manuscript to the Press.
+Refer to the schedule provided by your manuscript editor for the deadline for returning the manuscript, first pages, revised pages, or final pages to the Press.
 The bound book date for your book is dependent on this and all other deadlines being met.

 It is your responsibility to proofread your page proofs.
 Your manuscript editor will provide you with instructions; the date by which the proofs must be returned will be in the schedule provided at the beginning of the process.
 If you have any questions that are not directly addressed here, consult The Chicago Manual of Style, 16th edition.
 The Press does not employ proofreaders.